tengu-team/layer-kubernetes-deployer/README.md

 ```

 ## Known issues
 - Resources will not be deleted when a resource requesting charm has multiple units where each unit requests different resources.
 This scenario occurs when a unit calls [`send_create_request()`](https://github.com/tengu-team/interface-kubernetes-deployer#requires)  twice, once with an actual resource request and the second time with an empty list.
-The cleanup will trigger after the relation is between de k8s-deployer and requesting charm is removed.
+The cleanup will trigger after the relation between the k8s-deployer and requesting charm is removed.

 ## Authors